-specifies the start address of the dump.
+- address1 specifies the start address of the dump.
 If omitted, it defaults to the next address since the last dump.
-If the last dump was a register dump, the default is register 0.

-address,

-specifies the end address of the dump.
-If omitted, it defaults to register 15 if the start address is a general register.
-Register 14 is the default end address if the start register is a floating point register.
-If start is a memory location, the default end address is start + 127.
-The default end register is start + 255 for loader or binary format.
-For disassembly format, the default end register is 10 opcodes.
+If the last dump was a register dump, the default is register 0. - specifies the end address of the dump.
+If address, omitted, it defaults to register 15 if the start address is a general register.
+Register 14 is the default end address if the start register is a floating point register. Ιf start is a memory location, the default end address is start + 127.
+The default end register is start + 255 for loader or binary For disassembly format, the default format. end register is 10 opcodes. - snnn specifies a swath specification for the high limit where nnn is the decimal number of items to be displayed.